Frequently Asked Questions

 If you decide to go with Pedley’s for your solar panel installation, be prepared for the consequences of a cheaper price.
 While they may have been fast and efficient during the initial installation process, their customer service is lacking in organization and communication.
 This is reflected in some negative reviews of their service, such as one where the reviewer was not surprised that they eventually went out of business.
 Additionally, an inverter rating of 2 out of 5 stars indicates a lack of quality in their products.

-Solar hot water systems typically have a 10 year lifetime and a 10 year payback period, making them an unattractive investment.
+Solar hot water systems typically have a 10-year lifetime and a 10-year payback period, making them an unattractive investment.
 Utilizing the electricity from your solar system to heat your hot water is a more cost-effective solution.
 With the use of a hot water timer, it is possible to run the hot water only during times when solar production is at its peak which would be in the late morning and early afternoon hours.
 An average hot water system will consume roughly 3 to 4 kWh of energy per hour which converts to a daily price of 84 cents per day when running off of solar compared to $3.60 from grid electricity, resulting in an annual savings of $1,007.00 by using solar power to heat your hot water.
-Thus, utilising excess solar electricity for heating your hot water tends to be the most economical disposition for this renewable energy resource.
+Thus, utilizing excess solar electricity for heating your hot water tends to be the most economical disposition for this renewable energy resource.

 Solar energy is a sustainable and renewable energy source used to generate electricity.
 The amount of electricity generated by solar power varies depending on the region.
 In Queensland, single-phase residential properties typically have an export limit of 5 kWh per phase while three-phase properties have an export limit of 15 kWh per hour.
 Meanwhile, in New South Wales, the export limit for single-phase properties has been increased to 10 kWh.
 For those who want to use solar power for their homes, it is important to understand these regional differences and ensure that a proper system size can be installed.